nocomplexity/FreeAndOpenMachineLearning/whyossml.rst

 Architecture is a minefield.
 Architecture is not by definition high level and sometimes relevant details are of the utmost importance.
 It is not strange that the added value of architecture and architects within large companies and projects is under heavy pressure due to architecture failures at large and the emergence of agile approaches to solve business IT problems.

-Architecture (business, information, application and technical) have enormous impact on products we use daily.
-For developing and creating a large complex systems you still need an architecture.
+Architecture (business, information, application and technical) of digital systems have an enormous impact on the products we use daily.
+For developing and creating large complex systems you still need an architecture.
 Developing a solid solution architecture and creating solutions by working using an agile method should reinforces each other.

 Open architectures should be concentrated around the following pillars:

--   Created with FOSS tools.
+-   Solutions should be created using FOSS system building blocks.

--   The created architecture is available for everyone using a friendly (creative commons) license.
+-   The created architecture blueprint is available for everyone. so use a friendly (creative commons) license.

--   There is an open process in which everyone can without border participate to improve the architecture.
+-  The architecture is developed from an open process in which everyone participate to improve the architecture.
 E.g. also customers, business stakeholders other stakeholders that will be impacted by the architecture design in future.
+Borders that hinder participation should be removed.

 - The architecture is based around good usable standards that anyone can and may implement, use and improve.
 Unfortunate not all open standards are really open and usable.